Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 The attributes are now configured and you can view them under certificates.
 To do so:

-2. In the Certificates Templates page, click the Edit link for DEFAULT CERTIFICATE TEMPLATE 1.
-The following screen is displayed.
+2. Scroll to the Certificate Templates section and click the Edit link for DEFAULT CERTIFICATE TEMPLATE 1.

 3. Under the Basic section, note that the displayName variable is encoded as Subject.